Artificial hip joint (Hip-Tep): Which are the most important risks?

 Treatment

-Advantages of the short sector for risk minimization
+Advantages of short-stem prostheses for risk minimization

 Bone preservation